April 26

 Signature Series Session

 Meaningful change can come from the top down and the ground up—but in clinical research, valuable perspectives from seasoned professionals in the field have been silent for too long.
-This session builds on an NIH survey that was first examined at ACRP 2024 and then expanded upon in a pioneering national survey by ACRP and Continuum Clinical (launching in late November) with the goal of understanding how to improve clinical trials from those who implement and manage trials.
+This session builds on an NIH survey that was first examined at ACRP 2024 and then expanded upon in a pioneering national survey by ACRP and Continuum Clinical in December 2024 with the goal of understanding how to improve clinical trials from those who implement and manage trials.

 Through the lens of transformation, this survey goes beyond the barriers that are typically captured to explore real-world actionable insights for clinical trial implementation, our current state, where do we want to go from here, and the changes needed to reach an ideal future state.